yash1300/Learning_JavaScript/07_projects/pro_1.md

-# Project 1
+# Project 1 solution

 <a href="https://stackblitz.com/edit/dom-project-chaiaurcode-8fqn7y">FULL PROJECT</a>

 ```

 Whole project is on the stackblitz.com and the code provided here is
 just the JavaScript based solution to the problem
 refer the website and the forked project for more clear and better understanding
 this is the solution for color changing problem